 As you can notice, router R4 has full IP reachability to all subnets in the network.

-The router with the highest OSPF priority becomes DR upon the election process.
-Therefore, we set OSPF priority for interface GigabitEthernet 0/0 to 255 so that R3 becomes the node with the highest priority since router interfaces connected to subnet 10.0.0.0/24 have the default priority of 1.
+Upon the election process, the router with the highest OSPF priority becomes the DR. Therefore, we set the OSPF priority for the GigabitEthernet 0/0 interface to 255, ensuring that R3 becomes the node with the highest priority, as the router interfaces connected to subnet 10.0.0.0/24 have a default priority of 1.

 R3(config)# interface gigabitEthernet 0/0